 The Pololu Zumo chassis is a small, tracked robot platform that is less than 10 cm on each side, allowing it to qualify for Mini Sumo competitions.
 The main body is composed of black ABS and features a compartment for four AA batteries and sockets for two micro metal gearmotors.
 It ships as a kit with two silicone tracks, two drive and two idler sprockets, a 1/16″ acrylic mounting plate, and mounting hardware.
 (Motors and batteries are not included.)

-Compare all products in Chassis or Zumo Robot and Accessories or Pololu Labor Day Sale.
+Compare all products in Chassis or Zumo Robots and Accessories.

 Documentation and other information